tonesto7/homebridge-hubitat-tonesto7/README.md

   * Paste in this URL: `https://raw.githubusercontent.com/tonesto7/homebridge-hubitat-tonesto7/master/apps/homebridge-v2.groovy`
 * Click the **`Import`** button
    * Click `OK` on the confirmation prompt
-* Click **`Save`** and wait for the spining wheel to disappear and the page refreshes
+* Click **`Save`** and wait for the spinning wheel to disappear, and the page will refresh
 * Click on the `OAUTH` button:
    * Click **`Enable OAuth in App`**
    * Click **`Update`** at the bottom.
-   * (If you are upgrading from a previous version of this project, OAuth will likely already be enabled and you can safely disregard this step)
+   * (If you are upgrading from a previous version of this project, OAuth will likely already be enabled, and you can safely disregard this step)

 ## 2. Hubitat App Configuration